NativeScript/docs-v7/docs/ui/supporting-multiple-screens.md

 * `main-page.minWH600.xml` - XML file to be used for tablet devices.
 * `main-page.xml` - XML to be used for phones

+> **Note:** Not supported by Angular and Webpack builds

 ## Orientation Qualifiers

 * `land` - orientation is in landscape mode
 * `port` - orientation is in portrait mode

+> **Note:** Not supported by Angular and Webpack builds
-> Note: All qualifiers are taken into account when the page is loading.
+> **Note:** All qualifiers are taken into account when the page is loading.
 However, changing the device orientation will not trigger page reload and will not change the current page.